Scott v Southern Pacific Mortgage Limited

 Unknown to her the purchase was funded by a self-certificated Buy to Let mortgage and when UK Property Buyers, together with its associated organisation North East Property Buyers, stopped paying the sums due under the mortgage Southern Pacific Mortgage Limited sought possession.

-The Supreme Court will consider in particular whether Mrs Scott obtained an equitable interest binding under Schedule 3 Para 2 Land Registration Act 2002 upon the mortgagees at the time of the contract of sale and whether Abbey National Building Society-v-Cann 1 AC 56 applies or not to this situation where it is argued that the sale and leaseback are one transaction such that the mortgagee at no time received a charge over a freehold already subject to the lease.
+The Supreme Court considered whether Mrs Scott obtained an equitable interest binding under paragraph 2 of Schedule 3 to the Land Registration Act 2002 upon the mortgagees at the time of the contract of sale and whether Abbey National Building Society v Cann 1 AC 56 applied to this situation where it was argued that the sale and leaseback are one transaction such that the mortgagee at no time received a charge over a freehold already subject to the lease.